-So called for the name or effigy of Roger II of Sicily, Duke of Apulia, which first issued the coins (c.
+Apparently so called for the name or effigy of Roger II of Sicily, Duke of Apulia, which first issued the coins (c.
 1140).
 Byzantine emperor Constantine X had the Greek form doux struck on his coins during his reign (1059-1067).
-Over the years it was a unit of currency of varying value in Holland, Russia, Austria, Sweden, Venice, etc. Remained popular in slang for "money" or "ticket" from its prominence in "The Merchant of Venice."
+Over the years it was a unit of currency of varying value in Holland, Russia, Austria, Sweden, Venice, etc. It remained popular as English slang for "money" or "ticket" from its prominence in "The Merchant of Venice."